 Next, let us take a look at two stochastic oscillator indicator charts.
 We will highlight some of the turning points which could have proved beneficial for traders.
 The first chart is the traditional (fast) stochastic oscillator indicator with a smoother %D trend line based upon the %K factor.

-You will notice towards the start of this chart (after the initial fall) that the purple line, the short-term %K line, moves up through the %D line (orange line) around the 20% level.
+Towards the start of this chart (after the initial fall), you will notice that the purple line, the short-term %K line, moves up through the %D line (orange line) around the 20% level.
 Many people believe this represents a strong buy signal.

 Placing The Example on a Timeline

 As it happens, this was the start of a rally in the index.
 The rally lasted until around the 24th of July.
-After the initial rally from oversold (strong momentum) to overbought (weakening momentum), the stochastic oscillator indicator was fluctuating just around the 80% line.
-There is a general consensus that anything above 80 is potentially overbought, and anything below 20 is potentially oversold.
+After the initial rally from oversold (strong momentum) to overbought (weakening momentum), the stochastic oscillator indicator fluctuated just around the 80% line.
+A general consensus is that anything above 80 is potentially overbought, and anything below 20 is potentially oversold.

 How to use the Stochastic Oscillator